 Look Ahead: Don’t just watch the car directly before you in traffic; keep an eye on what is going on three or four cars ahead.
 If there is problem coming up, you can avoid danger if you have seen it well ahead of time.

 Each and every one of us must do our part to limit the danger associated with driving.
 Whenever you are behind the wheel of your car, try to exercise the best possible driving etiquette.
 But observing the above safety tips is only the beginning of practicing safe driving.
-For more information on traffic safety, please see “The Dangers of Texting While Driving,” and “Three Major Factors in Motorcycle Accidents,” two articles which are also located on the Carpey Law website.
+For more information on traffic safety, please see “The Dangers of Texting While Driving,” and “Leading Causes of Motorcycle Accidents” two articles which are also located on the Carpey Law website.

 You should also request a free copy of Purchasing Auto Insurance in Pennsylvania, an insurance guide written by Stuart A. Carpey.